If you want to learn everything there is to know about how to do urethral sounding safely and in a way that feels insanely good…

 Yes, you need special tools, but the cost of entry is quite low.

-You can get a penis plug for $15–20, and a whole sound set will cost less than $50.
-Then there’s a surgical lube and you're good to go.
+You can get a penis plug for a cheap price, and a whole sound set will not cost a lot.
+Then there’s a surgical lube and you’re good to go.

 There are two main categories: